ncagle/DNS-over-HTTPS/Home.md

 ## An editable wiki!

 This wiki is editable for users.
-It is not a security problem so stop reporting it. **All and any vandalizing done in the wiki will be reported as abuse.**
+It is not a security problem so stop reporting it. **All and any vandalizing done in the wiki will be reported as abuse.**?